hughobrien/psu-constitution/PSU-Constitution-2014-v2.md

 		2. Should the meeting be requested in writing by Fifty members to the President, the President must call a Special EGM within fifteen days from receiving that request.

-		3. Should it be required, by-elections for vacant posts on the Executive Committee or on Council can be sought and subject to the same criteria as laid out in section 6.1.
+6. Should it be required, by-elections for vacant posts on the Executive Committee or on Council can be sought.

 Article 7.
 PSU Council